chajkoslava-dev/Andersen/README.md

-This is the cod of the programm
+This is the code of the programm that I was asked to do.
+The programm contains 3 subtasks in itself.
+Also the programm is flexible.
+I mean if the person enters the wrong data format the program won't go further untill the user will enter the write data format.
+The code of the programm is filled with comments to help you to understand it.